Learner Supports

 Further information can also be found on Department of Employment Affairs and Social Protection’s website.

-We regard learner complaints as an important source of feedback and a way in which we can improve our services or the way we do things.
+We regard learner complaints as an important source of feedback so that we can improve our services or the way we do things.
 If you have an issue, we encourage you to talk to your tutor first.
-If you are not happy after meeting your tutor, you can make a formal complaint by following the complaints procedures in your centre.
+If you are not happy after meeting your tutor, you can make a formal complaint by following the complaints procedure in your centre.

-If your complaint is not resolved and you want to take further action, you can complete the Learner complaints form and submit by email to Tipperary ETB to:
+If your issue is not resolved and you want to take further action, you can complete the Learner Complaint Form and submit by email to Tipperary ETB to:

 • nenagh@tipperaryetb.ie, or